Security guard who went viral at Taylor Swift’s show ‘was later fired’

 A security guard who went viral for singing along to Taylor Swift during a live concert was later fired, it has been reported.

-Calvin Denker, who is based in Minnesota, worked with security company BEST.
+Calvin Denker, who is based in Minnesota, worked for security company BEST.

 In June, a clip of him singing along to Swift’s “Cruel Summer” received millions of views after it was shared to social media.